LiamJCates/Programming-Notes/Algorithms/AlgorithmDesign/LoopInvariant.md

 Loop Invariant
+In proofs of correctness of iterative algorithms the most challenging parts usually involve loops.

 In computer science, a loop invariant is a is a formal statement of a property/condition that stays true throughout loop iteration

+The loop invariant characterizes the loops purpose and pretext for implementation.

-The loop invariants will be true on entry into a loop and following each iteration
+A loop invariant is a program loop property that is true before during and after each iteration.

 Knowing its invariant(s) is essential to understand the effect of a loop Loop invariants help us to understand why an algorithm is correct